-No person shall erect or maintain any outdoor advertising outside the right of way boundary and visible from the main-traveled way of any federal-aid or state highway within the State, except for the following: - Directional and other official signs and notices; - Signs, displays, and devices advertising the sale or lease of the property upon which they are located; - Signs, displays, and devices advertising activities conducted on the property upon which they are located; and - Signs lawfully in existence on October 22, 1965 that have been determined as landmark signs (HRS §264-72).
-COUNTY OF HAWAII Hawaii County Code, Chapter 3, Section 3-3, Definitions:

-(28) "Sign" means any device, figure, painting, picture, drawing, placard, poster, awning, canopy, street clock, light, model, notice or bill, including any announcement, declaration, display, illustration, insignia, or message which is: (A) Used to advertise or promote the interests of any person or entity or to communicate information of any kind to the public; (B) Placed on or applied to real property outdoors, attached to the exterior of buildings or structures or is located or displayed directly on the exterior or interior surface of a window; and (C) Visible from any public street, park, other public place or pedestrian way.
-A sign also includes, but is not limited to, any and all pictorial representations, letters, numerals, emblems, flags, banners, pennants, inscriptions, or patters whether affixed to a building, painted, or otherwise depicted on a building, or placed Statutes, shall not be construed as signs under this chapter.
+or state highway within the State, except for the following: - · Directional and other official signs and notices; - Signs, displays, and devices advertising the sale or lease of the property upon which they are located; - Signs, displays, and devices advertising activities conducted on the property upon which they are located: and - Signs lawfully in existence on October 22, 1965 that have been determined as landmark signs (HRS §264-72).
+County of Hawaii Hawaii County Code, Chapter 3, Section 3-3, Definitions: (28) "Sign" means any device, figure, painting, picture, drawing, placard, poster, awning, canopy, street clock, light, model, notice or bill, including any announcement, declaration, display, illustration, insignia, or message which is: (A) Used to advertise or promote the interests of any person or entity or to communicate information of any kind to the public; (B) Placed on or applied to real property outdoors, attached to the exterior of buildings or structures or is located or displayed directly on the exterior or interior surface of a window; and (C) Visible from any public street, park, other public place or pedestrian way.
+A sign also includes, but is not limited to, any and all pictorial representations, letters, numerals, emblems, flags, banners, pennants, inscriptions, or patters whether affixed to a building, painted, or otherwise depicted on a building, or placed separate from any building; provided that traffic control devices prescribed by chapter 291C, Hawaii Revised Statutes, shall not be construed as signs under this chapter.
 "Signs" as used in this chapter is not meant to include or prohibit street addresses required by chapter 14, sculpted ornamental shrubbery or ground cover, or signage that is constitutionally protected or otherwise permitted by state or federal law.
 Additionally, please note that Act 194, signed into law on June 18, 2003 amended Hawaii Revised Statutes §445-112(1) to remove any durational limits on the posting of political signs.
 As such, any durational limits on the posting of political campaign signs in the County Code are no longer applicable.
 Conformance with all other sign requirements addressed by the building and traffic provisions of the County Code will still be required.
 For complete information on sign regulations for the County of Hawaii, please refer to the Hawaii County Code, Chapter 3 Signs and direct any questions to the Department of Public Works.

-Department of Public Works Aupuni Center 101 Pauahi Street, Suite 7 Hilo, HI 96720 (808) 961-8321 www.dpw.hawaiicounty.gov/home-publicworks

-COUNTY OF MAUI

-Maui County Code, Chapter 16.12A, Noncommercial Signs, Section 16.12A.030, Signs authorized for all districts without a permit: For all districts, signs or posters not exceeding eighteen square feet in display surface, announcing candidates seeking political office are authorized.

-COUNTY OF KAUAI

-Section 15-4.6 Signs Not Requiring a Permit.
-The following types of signs are exempt from the permit requirements of this Article, but must comply with the requirements of sections 15-4.4 (Prohibited Signs), 15-4.7 (Construction and Location of Signs), and 15-4.10 (Violation and Penalty).

-(a) Temporary Signs.
+Department of Public Works Aupuni Center 101 Pauahi Street, Suite 7 Hilo, Hawaii 96720 (808) 961-8331 dpw.hawaiicounty.gov/home-publicworks County of Maui Maui County Code, Chapter 16.12A, Noncommercial Signs, Section 16.12A.030, Signs authorized for all districts without a permit: For all districts, signs or posters not exceeding eighteen square feet in display surface, announcing candidates seeking political office are authorized.
+County of Kauai Section 15-4.6 Signs Not Requiring a Permit.
+The following types of signs are exempt from the permit requirements of this Article, but must comply with the requirements of sections 15-4.4 (Prohibited Signs), 15-4.7 (Construction and Location of Signs), and 15-4.10 (Violation and Penalty). (a) Temporary Signs.